tldr-pages/tldr/pages/common/for.md

 # for

-> Conditionally perform a command several times.
+> Perform a command several times.
 > More information: <https://www.gnu.org/software/bash/manual/bash.html#Looping-Constructs>.

 - Execute given commands for the specified set: